chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 **Warning:** If you choose to initialize the repository and you have installed XL Release in the same location before, any information stored in the repository will be lost.

+By default, the repository is stored in an embedded Derby database at `XL_RELEASE_SERVER_HOME/repository`.
+For information about using an external database, refer to [Configure the XL Release repository in a database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html).

 ##### Step 3 Generate an encryption key

 If you choose to initialize the repository, the setup wizard will ask if you want to generate an encryption key to protect passwords that you store in the repository.
 Answer `yes` to generate a new key.